 This political fetish for expertism fits perfectly with progressives’ messianic and authoritarian impulses.
 If they have the facts on their side, and only want others to acknowledge what is inherently true (even as it clearly isn’t), then to oppose their will is to be a denier.
 Climate change is just the test run on how far they can push this weapon.

 What progressives fail to understand is that those who do not share their beliefs have no reason to indulge them in their claims to expertism.
 You have to win people of goodwill over with the force of your argument and the proven substance of your claims.
-The fact that they go to such great lengths to play up their faux Wise King Solomon roles only goes to show that progressives themselves are fully aware of how weak their actual arguments are.We value your comments!
-Please weigh in on our comment section below.
+The fact that they go to such great lengths to play up their faux Wise King Solomon roles only goes to show that progressives themselves are fully aware of how weak their actual arguments are.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com